 My soul waits in silence for God only; from Him is my salvation.
 He only is my rock and my salvation, my stronghold; I shall not be greatly shaken.”
 Psalm 62:1-2

-However, Ahaz wasn’t a God-fearing man.
+However, Ahaz was not a God-fearing man.
 He turned to the world for help — namely the King of Assyria.
-But this was not a good person to place his trust in, for he afflicted Judah rather than strengthening it.
-Not making the connection that all this destruction was from God because of his unfaithfulness, he said in his heart, “the Assyrian’s gods helped them beat me, so I will sacrifice to them and then they will help me too.”
+But this was not a good person for Ahaz to place his trust in, for he afflicted Judah rather than strengthening it.
+King Ahaz, however, was not very bright.
+He did not make the connection that all this destruction was from God because of his unfaithfulness.
+He instead said in his heart, “the Assyrian’s gods helped them beat me, so I will sacrifice to them and then they will help me too.”

 So Ahaz started running around frantically building altars for the gods of Damascus on every corner of Jerusalem and in every city.
 He took the utensils out of the Temple and used them in the building of these altars.
 He even boarded up the Temple so no one could get in.
 He was desperate, yet for all his running around and trying to do the right thing, nothing was accomplished.
 His country was not blessed and when he died he was not buried in the court of the kings.
 His running was in vain — striving after the wind!